wangantian/wangantian.github.io/_teaching/Clemson_ECE2090.md

 The draft of the basic usage is avalible below:<embed src="https://wangantian.github.io/files/Teaching_Clemson/LogisimEvollution_Tutorial.pdf" width="100%" height="50px"/>

 <h2 id="Extra_material">Extra materials for students' interests</h2>
 There are 10 lab sessions of this lab courses, below are the collected extra materials that related to the corresponding lab content from theory, simulation, and circuit board building.
 The original webpage was designed for Canvas page.
+You can click the image, and it will redirect you to the corresponding Youtube video url.

 <h3> Lab 01 Course Description </h3>

 What's inside the breadboard?